ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/spyt/thesaurus/read-options.md

 ## transaction

 Reading from a [transaction](../../../../../user-guide/storage/transactions.md).
-For more details, see [Reading from a transaction](../read-transaction.md).
+For more details, see [Reading and writing within a transaction](../read-transaction.md).

 Scala example: